ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ### SD card

-The SD card interface is SDXC compliant and as such supports capacities up to 2 TB (though such cards do not exist today or simply are fakes reporting wrong capacity)
+The SD card interface is SDXC compliant and as such supports capacities up to 2 TB (though such cards do not exist today or simply are fakes reporting wrong capacity).
+SD card has lower boot priority than eMMC if both are present and both contain a working boot loader.

 [According to device-tree settings](https://github.com/radxa/kernel/blob/78d311de923fc0644e4700f30813120835fec9cf/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L426-L440) the SD card interface should be capable of SDR104 mode (switching from 3.3V to 1.8V with up to 104 MB/s sequential transfer speeds).
 Let's have a look with the usual `iozone` call and two cards: